fantastic001/Mako/README.md

 Tool for making weekly schedules, organizing projects and measuring progress in achieving goals.

+# Deprecation

+Development of this software is deprecated.
+Please consider exporting your database into CSV format suitable for importing to various workflow systems such as Jira.

 # Installation

 In order to install Mako run the following: